 Contemperaneously, late in the economic cycle, the Federal Reserve often increases interest rates to dial down economic growth and tamper inflation, which keeps the short-end of the yield curve high.
 With higher short-term rates and lower long-term rates, lo and behold, the yield curve inverts.

 The influence of an inverted yield curve can be significant.
 When the yield curve inverts (even by just a very small percentage, like it did recently), it reflects the fact that investors believe that the risk of recession is accelerating.

-The chart at the top of the next page shows the yield spread between the 10-Year Treasury bond and the 90-Day Treasury bill.
+The chart below shows the yield spread between the 10-Year Treasury bond and the 90-Day Treasury bill.
 Any data points below the black line reflect a period of time when the yield curve was inverted.
 As demonstrated, an inverted yield curve preceded the last three recessions.
 In fact, the inversion of the yield curve occurred before every single one of the post-World War II recessions.

 When the yield curve is steep and upward-sloping, it typically points to higher inflation, which is, in turn, associated with faster economic growth in the years to come than in the immediate future.
 Of course, when the yield curve is inverted, the curve implies slower economic growth and lower inflation in the years to come.

 However, an inversion is not just a technical market signal; its very shape reduces profitability for the banking sector.
 If bank assets (loans with longer maturities) generate less income than bank liabilities (short-term customer deposits), then banks have little incentive to make new loans.
 As a result of declining credit availability, economic growth starts to slow.
 Furthermore, banks tend to tighten lending standards when the yield curve inverts, making it incrementally harder for borrowers to obtain loans.
 Thus, the yield curve can be viewed as more than just a leading indicator for future recessions; its inverted shape can also help to cause recessions.